Piggy3590/LC_Office/README.md

 # LC_Office

 # Before reporting a bug
-- Dungeon generation desynchronization (dungeons are created on different hosts and clients) is not a issue with this mod (highly likely a bug in LLL).
+- Dungeon generation desynchronization (different dungeons generated on hosts and clients) is not a issue with this mod (highly likely a config desync / bug in LLL).
 - Make sure you have the latest version of the mod, and if not, check the Changelog to see if the bug has been fixed! *(Although you don't have to)*
 - Other desync issues (elevator, creatures, etc.) are issues with this mod!
 If you find it, please report it!
 - Of course, other bug reports are also welcome!